nosarthur/gita/README.md

 [![Build Status](https://travis-ci.org/nosarthur/gita.svg?branch=master)](https://travis-ci.org/nosarthur/gita)
-# Manage multiple git repos
+# A commandline tool to view multiple git repos

-It occurs that multiple git repos are related and this is a tool to see their status in one shot.
+Often times multiple git repos are related and it helps to see their status (branch, modification) side by side.

 ```
 python3 -m gita